-Determining Your Work Injury Settlement in AR
+Determining Your Work Injury Settlement in Arkansas

 The term “settlement” is often used as a generic term to describe any damages you receive from an injury case.
 In truth, “settlement” technically refers to the money you win by “settling” your case through discussions with the opposing party.
-Most workplace injury cases in Arkansas are resolved through Arkansas’ workers’ compensation system, which awards damages differently than a lawsuit settlement but still allows victims to settle their claims for potentially increased damages.
+Most workplace injury cases in Arkansas are resolved through Arkansas’ Workers’ Compensation system, which awards damages differently than a lawsuit settlement but still allows victims to settle their claims for potentially increased damages.

 The medical benefits paid through workers’ comp. can cover any medical expenses your treating physician recommends as related to your workplace injury or work-related condition.
 These are usually covered on an ongoing basis rather than in one lump-sum because your healthcare needs can change as your recovery progresses.

 Wage loss benefits often cover around 2/3 of your average weekly wages.
 These are subject to absolute minimums and maximums under Arkansas law, based on the typical wages of other workers.
 These benefits may also be modified depending on your injury.
 For instance, a more severe injury allows you to recover wage loss damages for a longer period since it is expected you will be out of work for a longer period.

 Permanent injuries and partial permanent injuries also result in damages for a longer period, but benefits for permanent partial injuries may be reduced by the percentage of function you retained after the injury.
 For instance, retaining 50% function in your hand after suffering a serious hand injury at work would mean receiving 50% of the benefits for total loss of or loss of function in a hand.